 - File an Environmental Complaint

 Division of Drinking Water's Recycled Water Information

-- Expert Panel Draft Key Research Recommendations Related to the Development of Uniform Water Recycling Criteria for Direct Potable Reuse is posted.
+- Draft Report to Legislature on the Feasibility of Developing Uniform Water Recycling Criteria for Direct Potable Reuse is available for public comment

 - The State Water Board adopted the Water Reclamation Requirements for Recycled Water Use (General Order) at its June 7, 2016 board meeting.

 - Regulations for groundwater replenishment using recycled water became effective on June 18, 2014.
 They've been incorporated into Recycled Water-Related Regulations at the Division of Drinking Water's Law Book.

 - Follow these links for information on the Advisory Group and the Expert Panel.